In Search of My Next Challenge

 Folks, this is your lucky day — Ian Nelson is back on the market.

-After an unprecedented five years working the same gig, I will be available for shiny new contract roles from February 2023.
+After an unprecedented five years working the same gig, I will be available for shiny new contract roles from February 2023 (edit: now April 2023, thanks to a short extension).

 Download my CV here.
 Email me at email@example.com